Birsa Ambedkar Phule Students' Association: JNUSU elections

 BAPSA has contested the Jawaharlal Nehru University Students' Union (JNUSU) polls since 2016.
 The Hindu noted after the 2017 elections, where the BAPSA presidential candidate finished third, that the result showed "there was space for a party that did not subscribe to the Left-Right binary.
 With every election, the Ambedkarite forces have put up a better show basing their campaign on the 'unity of the oppressed' slogan."

 The 2017 elections to the JNUSU Gender Sensitisation Committee Against Sexual Harassment (GSCASH) were won by BAPSA's Magare Bhupali Vithal.
 The elections were not recognised by the university authorities and were held in protest at the administration's disbandment of the GSCASH.

+In the 2018 JNUSU election, BAPSA had its debut in JNU Students' Union having Sanjay Kumar as the Councillor in School of Arts and Aesthetics (SAA).
+He became the first Ambedkarite representative in JNUSU with a historic victory.
+In 2019 JNUSU election, Afreen Fatima also won, representing BAPSA & Fraternity Movement alliance, as the Councillor in the School of Language, Literature and Culture Studies.

+In the 2024 JNUSU election, BAPSA's Dalit queer candidate Priyanshi Arya defeated ABVP's candidate and became the first Ambedkarite to win a seat in the central panel as the General Secretary.
+BAPSA's Megha Kumari won the councillor seat for SIS while BAPSA's Ramniwas Gurjar won the Councillor seat for CSLG.